The battery is discharged

 Generator defect

-When washing the engine, the moisture that has penetrated has created an insulating oil film between the slip rings and the brushes.
+When washing the engine, the moisture that penetrated created an insulating oil film between the contact rings and brushes.

-- Blow out the generator with high pressure air or wipe the slip rings and carbon brushes
+- Blow out the generator with high pressure air or wipe the contact rings and carbon brushes

-The battery charge indicator light stays on when the engine is running
+Battery charge indicator light stays on while engine is running

 - Check the wire connections and the wires themselves